sourcegraph/handbook/content/support/customer-support-triaging.md

 - **Step 6:** On the left panel, under the _Select Assignee_ tab, pick _Assign to this group_ and submit the ticket as open -- this will make sure the ticket lands in the _Unassigned queue_ (which requires that ticket have the tag “triaged,” status of “open” and assignee of the Support group).

+- **Step 7:** Create a post in our #customer-support-internal Slack channel altering the team that there is a new ticket available to take.

-- **Step 7:** If there is no action for CS, use the "no action for CS macro" and leave a reason why not -- remember, these internal notes sync to Salesforce so CEs know our decision making.
+- **Step 8:** If there is no action for CS, use the "no action for CS macro" and leave a reason why not -- remember, these internal notes sync to Salesforce so CEs know our decision making.
 This macro should also change the assignee to Virginia, which is important so these tickets don't count in the support metric data.
 You may then submit the ticket as solved.

-- **Step 8:** Create a post in our #customer-support-internal Slack channel altering the team that there is a new ticket available to take

 ## FAQs